NamLe0609/bias-ai-report/post_body.typ

 - Contains at least 7 of 8 emotions mentioned in @emotion-wheel
 - Is reliable, meaning accurate labels and little noise @Google-data-quality
 - Contains GDPR-compliant @GDPR-data-ethics data collected ethically
-- Contains realistic, preferably medical data
+- Contains realistic, and preferably medical data
-- Is representative of the user base
+- Is representative of the user base of the technology

 This last point is the hardest to handle, as most facial emotion recognition (FER) datasets simply are not representative.
 This can be seen in @racial-composition, @gender-composition, and @source-composition.